Samphire and Seals on the River Deben

-Then later we saw them altogether on land, along with dad!
+Then later we saw them all together on land, along with Dad!
 Such an awesome experience to see a family of five wild seals right in the middle of Suffolk!
-And to top it allow saw another lone seal just around the headland too!
-He/ she may have been part of the family too of course.
+And to top it all we saw another lone seal just around the headland too!
+He/she may have been part of the family too of course.

-Mum was the first to be spotted and she was very nonchalant, just chilling on Summer’s day, and actually rolled over as we approached.
-We cut the engine when we saw here as they don’t like the noise, and then just rowed past her, round the creek.
+Mum was the first to be spotted and she was very nonchalant, just chilling on a summer’s day, and actually rolled over as we approached.
+We cut the engine when we saw her as they don’t like the noise, and then just rowed past her, round the creek.